Farrer, Australian Capital Territory

 Farrer is a suburb in the Canberra, Australia district of Woden.
 The postcode is 2607.

 Name origin

 Named for William James Farrer (1845–1906), who was a wheat-breeding pioneer, many of whose experiments were conducted at Lambrigg near Tharwa.
 The suburb's streets are named after agriculturalists, except for Lambrigg Street, which was the name of Farrer's property in Tharwa.

 Location

-It is next to the suburbs of Torrens, Mawson, Isaacs and the Tuggeranong suburb of Wanniassa.
+It is next to the suburbs of Torrens, Mawson, Isaacs and the Tuggeranong suburb of Wanniassa through Farrer Ridge.
 It is bordered by Beasley Street, Athllon Drive, and Yamba Drive.
-Located in this suburb is Farrer Primary School and neighborhood oval, a Croatian Catholic parish centre, the Serbian Orthodox Church of St Sava, a small shopping centre, the Long Gully scout hall and the Goodwin Village for elderly citizens.
+Located in this suburb is Farrer Primary School and neighbourhood oval, a Croatian Catholic parish centre, the Serbian Orthodox Church of St Sava, a small shopping centre, the former Long Gully scout hall ‒ now a nature playspace ‒ and the Goodwin Village, and The Pines for elderly citizens.

 General information

 Farrer is a relatively large suburb for Canberra, with over 3,300 residents.
 It was named on 12 May 1966, after William James Farrer, who had lived in the area late in the 19th century, making a significant contribution to wheat-breeding in New South Wales by producing climate species, thus extending the wheat-belt and enabling the breeding of resistant wheat.

 The suburb's size resulted in possession of its own oval, located next to the primary school, a scout hall for the local group named Long Gully.
 Four playgrounds are at various locations, with the main one 'Farrer Nature Play & Adventure Trail' adjacent to the Scout Hall.
 Pearce's Melrose High School and Wanniassa's Erindale College are only 2.4 km and 2.7 km away respectively.
 While the small convenience store is often frequented by locals, Farrer is in proximity to Southlands Shopping Centre at Mawson and Woden Plaza in Phillip, only 4.2 km away.
 Canberra Hospital in Garran is nearer still, at 3.8 km.

 The Farrer Ridge Nature Reserve, part of the Canberra Nature Park and half the suburb, provides for bushwalking and stunning vistas.